Phobia: Beta-blockers

 Beta blockers (propranolol) are another therapeutic option, particularly for those with the performance only subtype of social anxiety disorder.
 They may stop the stimulating effects of adrenaline, such as sweating, increased heart rate, elevated blood pressure, tremors, and the feeling of a pounding heart.
 By taking beta-blockers before a phobic event, these symptoms are decreased, making the event less frightening.
 Beta-blockers are not effective for generalized social anxiety disorder.

 Hypnotherapy

+Hypnotherapy is another effective therapy that uses hypnosis to help manage anxiety and stress.
+This therapy can help people gain control over their phobias.

 Hypnotherapy can be used alone and in conjunction with systematic desensitization to treat phobias.
 Through hypnotherapy, the underlying cause of the phobia may be uncovered.
 The phobia may be caused by a past event that the person does not remember, a phenomenon known as repression.
 The mind represses traumatic memories from the conscious mind until the person is ready to deal with them.

 Hypnotherapy may also eliminate the conditioned responses that occur during different situations.
 People are first placed into a hypnotic trance, an extremely relaxed state in which the unconscious can be retrieved.
 This state makes people more open to suggestion, which helps bring about desired change.
 Consciously addressing old memories helps individuals understand the event and see it less threateningly.